Hi! How can we help You?

-Your first move should be to look into your mortgage options!
+Your first step should be to explore your mortgage options.

-Are you dreaming of a home that perfectly matches your way of life, or do you require more space to accommodate your growing family?
+Are you dreaming of a home that perfectly matches your lifestyle, or do you need more space for your growing family?
 Take the first step and contact us for a complimentary financial analysis to discover how attainable your dream home can be.

-As you prepare to transition from your current home to a new one, an early assessment of your mortgage options is essential.
-If an increase in your mortgage is necessary, you might consider the portability of your current mortgage or the possibility of blending your existing rate with the rate for the additional amount needed.
+As you plan to move from your current home to a new one, it’s essential to assess your mortgage options early.
+If you need to increase your mortgage, consider the portability of your current mortgage or the possibility of blending your existing rate with the rate for the additional amount needed.

-In today’s climate of historically low-interest rates, it may also be worthwhile to evaluate the benefits of refinancing your mortgage.
-Although breaking your current mortgage could incur a penalty—calculated by the greater of three months’ interest or the interest rate differential (IRD)—the long-term savings with a new, lower rate could offer significant financial advantages.
+With today’s historically low interest rates, evaluating the benefits of refinancing your mortgage could be worthwhile.
+While breaking your current mortgage may incur a penalty—calculated as the greater of three months’ interest or the interest rate differential (IRD)—the long-term savings from a new, lower rate could offer significant financial advantages.

 YOUR GUIDE TO HOME PURCHASES

-To determine how much house you can afford, consider your income, debts, credit score, current interest rates, and the down payment you're able to make.
-A pre-approval from a lender can also give you a better idea of your price range.
+To determine how much home you can afford, consider your income, debts, credit score, current interest rates, and the down payment you're able to make.
+A pre-approval from a lender can also provide a clearer idea of your price range.

 During a home inspection, pay attention to the condition of the roof, foundation, electrical systems, plumbing, insulation, and the presence of mold or pests.
 An inspector can provide a detailed report on any issues that need to be addressed.